John 7:1-53 - Outline of John (Book Notes menu page)

 they say nothing...- The people wondered:

-Did the inaction of the leaders suggest that they were reconsidering Jesus' claims?
+Did the inaction of the leaders suggest that they had reconsidered Jesus' claims, and actually knew that He really was the Messiah?

 when Christ comes, no man knows {from where he comes}-